 One thought Urbandale water was good and the other didn’t.
 They agreed West Des Moines water tastes ucky.
 One loved Chicago water (and I thought ewwww ucky, and the strange smell to boot).
 Then their conversation turned to a cute guy jogging their way…and I made my pass.

-However, in my role as a vocational rehabilitation counselor, routinely find a person (actually an attorney or two!) who is adversarial to my opinion regarding whether or not a person can return to work (over their stance that the same person is permanently and totally disabled.)
+However, in my role as a vocational rehabilitation counselor, I routinely find a person (actually an attorney or two!) who is adversarial to my opinion regarding whether or not a person can return to work over their stance that the same person is permanently and totally disabled.

 One point I’d like to make clear!

-[And this isn’t an opinion, it’s just the truth:] It is easier to state that a person cannot work than to identify what a person can do for work.
+And this isn’t an opinion, it’s just the truth!
+It is easier to state that a person cannot work than to identify what a person can do for work.

 “No, can’t work.”
 That’s it.
 “No” “Can’t Do” “No Work is Available” What a negative attitude.
-Is it just too much work to find work for a person?

-“Yes, you can work” And here’s why, how and what the person can do!
+Is it really just too much work to find work for a person?
+VS “Yes, you can work” “Here’s why, how and what the person can do!”
 “Yes” “Can do” “I will help you!”

-This is a positive attitude!
-And it is a lot of work to find work for a person!
+Yes, and truly the fact is that it’s a lot of work to find work for a person!
 That’s what I’m trained to do!
 And I love it!

 WHAT FACTORS INFLUENCE RETURN-TO-WORK DURING A LITIGATED WORKERS COMPENSATION CLAIM?

 Let me know what I can do to help you with your legal work regarding your client’s return to work!
 Thank you for reading my post!

-Vocational Resources Plus, LLC * lcpresourcesplus.com * 515-282-7753 * VocResources@gmail.com
+Vocational Resources Plus, LLC * lcpresourcesplus.com * 515-778-0634 * VocResources@gmail.com

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.